-In some cases, however, the de-ghosting could end up giving your image some horrible side effects.
-If care is not taken, ghost bird might be fixed, but this might leave other problems in the picture Nevertheless, you’re more likely to achieve better results when you leave the ‘ghosts’ inside the HDR merge, then take them out later using the healing brush.
+In some cases, however, when you use Lightroom to merge photos, the de-ghosting could end up giving your image some horrible side effects.
+If care is not taken, the ghost bird might be fixed, but this might leave other problems in the picture Nevertheless, you’re more likely to achieve better results when you leave the ‘ghosts’ inside the HDR merge, then take them out later using the healing brush.

-Being an excellent organizer, Lightroom adds the resultant image to its the original images library – but distinguishes the hybrid image by adding “HDR” to its filename.
-Irrespective of the filename extension you may have used, RAW originals, JPG, TIFF and the likes, the resultant merged HDR image will be saved as a DNG RAW file together with its application generated Develop Settings.
+Being an excellent organizer, Lightroom adds the resultant image to its original images library – but distinguishes the hybrid image by adding “HDR” to its filename.
+Irrespective of the filename extension you may have used, RAW originals, JPG, TIFF, and the like, the resultant merged HDR image will be saved as a DNG RAW file together with its application generated Develop Settings.

 Once it is back in Lightroom, fine-tuning can be done to the Develop settings to suit your desired taste.

-For a more balanced knowledge on the subject, let’s briefly examine some of the artifacts that occur –particularly when processing complex images.
+For a more balanced knowledge of the subject, let’s briefly examine some of the artifacts that occur when you merge photos in Lightroom – particularly when processing complex images.

 One is Deghosting Defects.
-This error or artifact does happen when one processing a complex image with lots of moving objects.
+This error or artifact does happen when one processes a complex image with lots of moving objects.
 They are often undetectable by the MEDIUM setting of Lightroom’s deghosting algorithm.